Table of Contents

 Principal component analysis (PCA) is a linear unconstrained ordination method.
 It is implicitly based on Euclidean distances among samples, which is suffering from double-zero problem.
 As such, PCA is not suitable for heterogeneous compositional datasets with many zeros (so common in case of ecological datasets with many species missing in many samples).
 It can be applied to quantitative variables (these could be also negative), and also presence-absence data, but it cannot handle qualitative variables.
 Transformation-based principal component analysis (tb-PCA) is PCA applied on pre-transformed species composition data (using e.g. Hellinger, chord or other transformation) and is implicitly based on distance other than Euclidean (Hellinger, chord or other), which is immune to double-zero problem.

-(a) Use the matrix of samples x species (or, generally, samples x descriptors), and display each sample into the multidimensional space where each dimension is defined by an abundance of one species (or descriptor).
+(a) Use the matrix of samples × species (or, generally, samples × descriptors, where descriptors could be also environmental variables), and display each sample into the multidimensional space where each dimension is defined by an abundance of one species (or descriptor).
 In this way, the samples will produce a cloud located in the multidimensional space.

 (b) Calculate the centroid of the cloud.